mha6/sura-features/README.md

-# sura-features

 This repository contains code utility files to extract features from suras of the Qur'an based on the words and themes that occur in them.

 # Introduction

 The question of whether the ordering of suras in the Qur'an is divinely ordained or arises out of a consensus of the Companions has been debated over the centuries.
 There are two main ways this question has been approached:

-- Extrinsically or textually/historically: Through Qur'anic or hadith evidence for a specific ordering.
+- Extrinsically or textually/historically: Through Qur'anic or hadith evidence.
 There does not appear to be slam-dunk evidence for either side, unfortunately.
 - Intrinsically: Through showing that a particular ordering has an obvious, compelling eloquence and self-consistency to it, i.e. the "proof is in the pudding."
-Scholars such as Farahi and Islahi have presented arguments for divine ordainment based on ideas of نظم ("coherence").
+Imam ash-Shafi`i has a statement similar to this _[citation needed]_.
+Later scholars such as Farahi and Islahi have presented [arguments for divine ordainment based on ideas of نظم ("coherence")](https://archive.org/download/CoherenceInTheQuranMustansirMir/Coherence%20in%20the%20Quran%20-%20Mustansir%20Mir.pdf).

 We propose a computational method to explore this question combining elements from both approaches.
 Specifically, we propose ways to quantify the "self-consistency" or "coherence" of an ordering of suras.
-This will allow us to not only assert the remarkable coherence within a particular ordering, but to also assert "less" coherence in other orderings.
+This will allow us to not only assert the remarkable coherence within a particular ordering, but to also assert "less" coherence in other orderings with respect to that measure.
 Finally, we can use textual/historical evidence to validate these measures of ordering coherence.

+This code package enables experimentation with different feature sets to explore how sensitive orderings are to features and choice of feature sets.
+We do not claim to definitively answer the question; this work simply provides a tool for exploration and quantification.
+For different choices (and subsets) of features sets and sura-pair connectedness measures we can check the stability of the orderings they induce.
+The best case outcome would be a highly stable ordering that is robust to minor to moderate changes in features and measures.

 # Approach